alfhisa/devops-tutorial-voting-app/README.md

 ## 🎯 Final Notes

-- This tutorial is built for educational purposes, avoiding Docker to simplify the DevOps learning process.
+This tutorial is created by [@alfhisa](https://github.com/alfhisa) for educational use in DevOps and Software Engineering courses.
-- In the next phase, we will introduce containerization and automated deployment.

----

-**If this project feels too easy for you, maybe it's time to try the next challenge → [Bus Fare DevOps Case](https://github.com/alfhisa/bus-fare-devops-tutorial)** 😏